 Also known as sabre saw or sawzall, the reciprocating saw is a handy all-in-one tool that replace many other smaller tools.
 It can cut through a lot of materials which makes it handy for demolitions and renovations.

-Common metals such as cast iron, steel, copper and aluminium are nothing for a sawzall; it can cut through them right away.
+Common metals such as cast iron, steel, copper and aluminum are nothing for a sawzall; it can cut through them right away.
 It gets its power from the push and pull motion of its blade, which can also get to small corners and hard to reach spots that no other saw can ever do.

 It’s not easy to find a perfect product for your needs when there are a lot of options out there in the market.
 So if you feel completely lost and confused, we get you.
-With these variety of options, finding the right product for you out there can be as difficult as purchasing everything and testing them one by one.
+With these varieties of options, finding the right product for you out there can be as difficult as purchasing everything and testing them one by one.
 That’s why we lift off that burden from your hands.
 We will do all the hard work of researching and testing, and deliver you our thoughts about many of the power tools (especially saws) that you can get for yourself.

 To make the navigation easier, we have split the content into 8 sections based on the types of saws listed above: chainsaw, table saw, miter saw, circular saw, band saw, scroll saw, jigsaw and reciprocating saw.
 Each of the eight main sections features a regularly updated list of the best tools and other related stuff about the saw types (e.g. How To Make The Most use Out Of It, Safety Tips, and Projects You Can Do With Them).
 There’s also a blog filled with useful advice to help you start woodworking or to provide little known tips if you are not a beginner.

 We hope you find our website useful and helpful when it comes to choosing the best woodworking saws.
 If you have any comments or suggestions, we will be happy to hear it.